mikeraab/docker001/Participant-Guide.md

 Now, here is the Docker specific command to check what version is installed.

 ```
-$ docker version
+$ docker --version
 ```

-You should see an output of something like this.
+If Docker is installed and running, you should see an output of something like this.

 ```
 Docker version 1.1x.x, build 57bf6fd